Loading lesson…

 The big idea: match your reading lens to the paper's goal.
 You will save time and make fairer judgments.

-What is the core idea behind "Systems, Methods, Applications: Three Paper Types"?
+What is the main idea of "Systems, Methods, Applications: Three Paper Types"?

-Which best describes the scope of "Systems, Methods, Applications: Three Paper Types"?
+Which concept is most central to "Systems, Methods, Applications: Three Paper Types"?